mrjln/VegetableMachine/README.md

 ## Vegetable Machine

-This project application is a fruit machine, like in the casino's, but for vegetables.
+This project application is a vegetable machine.
+It's like a fruit machine in the casino, but for vegetables.
 The goal of the application is to make it easier for it's user to make a vegetable-centered meal.
 It provides the user with detailed nutritional information and recipes.
 It contributes to steps towards a plant-based life, healthier humans and happy earth.